Kal Naga: Humanitarian work

-He has supported the Hands Across the Middle East Support Alliance (HAMSA), a non-profit, non-sectarian Human Rights organisation by acting as a celebrity judge for the "Dream Deferred Essay Contest".
+He has supported the Hands Across the Middle East Support Alliance (HAMSA), a non-profit, non-sectarian Human Rights organisation, by acting as a celebrity judge for the "Dream Deferred Essay Contest".

-In 2010 he supported Crisis Action's Sudan365 campaign which was launched in January that year to promote peace in Sudan at its Cairo event.
+In 2010, he supported Crisis Action's Sudan365 campaign, launched in January that year, to promote peace in Sudan at its Cairo event.

 At a special launch of The State of the World's Children by UNICEF Egypt in April 2010, Abol Naga identified his priorities as: "an Egypt free of female genital mutilation, an Egypt where clean water and proper sewage systems were available nationwide, an Egypt where there was equality between all children, regardless of their religion or gender, and an Egypt where there was equality in education and where children were protected from the effects of climate change."

-He participated in the first TEDx Cairo in May the same year at the American University.
+He participated in the first TEDx Cairo in May of the same year at the American University.

-In the wake of the January 1, 2011 Alexandria bombing, Abol Naga visited the victims and survivors in hospitals, and lead candle lit vigils denouncing violence against copts and to promote religious tolerance in Egypt.
-On January 10 he organised and hosted the "Microphone for Alexandria" concert with musicians who had appeared in Microphone (2010).
+In the wake of the January 1, 2011 Alexandria bombing, Abol Naga visited the victims and survivors in hospitals, and led candlelit vigils denouncing violence against copts and to promote religious tolerance in Egypt.
+On January 10, he organised and hosted the "Microphone for Alexandria" concert with musicians who had appeared in Microphone (2010).
 The concert aimed to raise funds for the victims and promote solidarity between Christian and Muslim Egyptians.

-In late January 2011, he participated in the Egyptian Revolution in Tahrir Square, having been a signatory to Mohamed ElBaradei's manifesto for political reform, Together for Change on March 28, 2010 with other film makers and directors.
-While in Tahrir, he took live footage, photographs and recorded audio casts which were later uploaded to the internet.
-He was interviewed several times in English, once by Ayman Mohyeldin of Al Jazeera, and several times by the BBC regarding the protests.
-Al-Ahram Weekly later reported that he was involved in an altercation with plain clothes police in which he was assaulted and then deleted the news!
-He reported that he has an ongoing lifetime project working on collating his footage and photographs of the uprising in Tahrir Square 2011, documenting the massive protests against president Mohamed Morsi of the Muslim Brotherhood in November 2012, the military coup in 2013 and ongoing.
+In late January 2011, he participated in the Egyptian Revolution in Tahrir Square, having been a signatory to Mohamed ElBaradei's manifesto for political reform, Together for Change, on March 28, 2010, with other filmmakers and directors.
+While in Tahrir, he took live footage and photographs and recorded audio casts, which were later uploaded to the internet.
+He was interviewed several times in English, once by Ayman Mohyeldin of Al Jazeera and several times by the BBC regarding the protests.
+Al-Ahram Weekly later reported that he was involved in an altercation with plainclothes police in which he was assaulted and then deleted the news!
+He reported that he has an ongoing lifetime project working on collating his footage and photographs of the uprising in Tahrir Square 2011, documenting the massive protests against President Mohamed Morsi of the Muslim Brotherhood in November 2012, the military coup in 2013, and ongoing.